roguehistory/DIGH-HIST3812/content/en/week/nine/instructions.md

 [The museum will not be decolonised – Media Diversified](https://mediadiversified.org/2017/11/15/the-museum-will-not-be-decolonised/)

 Filene, Benjamin.
 2017   History Museums and Identity: Finding “Them,” “Me,” and “Us” in the Gallery.
-In _The Oxford Handbook of Public History_, editors Paula Hamilton and James B. Gardner, pp. 327-348.
-Oxford University Press, Oxford.
+In _The Oxford Handbook of Public History_, editors Paula Hamilton and James B. Gardner.
+Oxford University Press, Oxford: 327-348.

 Hall, Marin.
 2013   Subaltern voices?
 Finding the spaces between things and words.
-In _Historical Archaeology: Back from the Edge_, editors Funari, Pedro Paulo A., Martin Hall, and Sian Jones, pp. 193-203 Routledge, New York.   [https://doi.org/10.4324/9780203208816](https://doi.org/10.4324/9780203208816).
+In _Historical Archaeology: Back from the Edge_, editors Funari, Pedro Paulo A., Martin Hall, and Sian Jones.
+Routledge, New York: 193-203.   [https://doi.org/10.4324/9780203208816](https://doi.org/10.4324/9780203208816).

-Stouraitis, Y. 2022   Is Byzantinism an Orientalism?
-Reflections on Byzantium’s constructed identities and debated ideologies.
-In _Identities and Ideologies in the Medieval East Roman World_, editor Yannis Stouraitis, pp. 19-47.
-Edinburgh University Press, Edinburgh.
+Mali, Sofia.
+2023.
+"Museum Interpretations of Byzantium" in _Byzantium in the Popular Imagination: The Modern Reception of the Byzantine Empire._ Eds.
+Markéta Kulhánková and Przemysław Marciniak.
+London: I.B.
+Tauris: 81-105.

 ### Podcast:
 Byzantium and Friends: